How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 Where can you buy the GE Marquette Compatible ECG Trunk Cable?

-You can purchase the 12-Lead ECG Trunk Cable (SKU: VE006-BAI) for US$88.
-You get fast shipping and a 30-day return policy.
-You save up to 50% compared to OEM prices.
+You can buy the 12-Lead ECG Trunk Cable (VE006-BAI) for US$88 (27% off the $120 list), with fast shipping and a 30-day return policy.

 Preductal vs Postductal: Interpreting Ductal Sats in Neonates